Carried in Our Hearts

 The Gift of Adoption: Inspiring Stories of Families Created Across Continents

-According to People magazine, parents from all over the country seek adoption expert and Worldwide Orphans Foundation founder Dr. Jane Aronson’s help “as if consulting a master detective.”
-Angelina Jolie praised Dr. Aronson’s “drive and ambition to help children dream” (Elle).
-Indeed, over the course of the past three decades, Dr. Aronson has touched the lives of thousands of adopted children from around the world and in this inspiring book she presents moving first-person testimonies from parents (and a few children themselves) whose lives have been blessed by adoption.
+Over the course of the past three decades, Dr. Jane Aronson has touched the lives of thousands of adopted children from around the world, and in this inspiring book, she presents moving first-person testimonies from families whose lives have been blessed by adoption.

 I. The Decision “My mommy didn’t carry me in her tummy; she carried me in her heart.”